nikolaus-lemberski/distributed-tracing/README.md

 ### Grafana traces

+Got to Grafana Dashboard and navigate:
-Explore -> grafanacloud-lemberski-traces -> Query type "Search"
+Explore -> grafanacloud-<username>-traces -> Query type "Search"

 -> no traces there

+Apply the instrumentation:

 ```bash
 oc apply -f k8s/instrumentation.yml
 ```

-Uncomment instrumentation annotations in the deployment files and apply again.
+Then uncomment the instrumentation annotations in the deployment files and apply again.
 Make some calls to app-a and check again Grafana.